rikvdkleij/intellij-haskell/README.md

 ### Usage with `hindent`

 When used with `hindent`, `intellij-haskell` automatically sets `--indent-size` as a command-line option in `hindent` from the `Indent` option in your project code style settings.
-It also automatically sets the `--line-length` command-line option from your `Right margin (columns)` code style setting.
+It also automatically sets the `--line-length` command-line option from your `Hard wrap at` code style setting.
 This means that any `.hindent.yaml` files used for configuration will have these options overridden and may not fully work.

 # Getting started